7 things every talent retention strategy should have in summary:

 4. Recognising and rewarding the efforts of employees

 Did you know that under half of UK and Irish employees feel valued in their role or by their employer?
-Employees who don’t feel valued will most certainly disengage from their tasks, pitch in less often, work slower, and likely take more unplanned absences – all highly damaging when it comes to building a successful retention strategy.
+Employees who don’t feel valued will most certainly disengage from their tasks, pitch in less often, work slower, and likely take more unplanned absences – all highly damaging when it comes to building successful employee retention strategies.

 To counter this issue, investigate what your business does to recognise and reward all the positive things your employees achieve.
 For example, our report found that 1-1 performance check-ins were a popular and effective method for maintaining healthy employer-employee relationships and enhancing the employee experience.
-Clearly, they’re something that HR teams should ensure happen on a regular basis within their organisation as part of a successful retention strategy.
+Clearly, they’re something that human resource management should ensure happen on a regular basis within their organisation as part of a successful strategy to improve employee retention.
 You can read more about them in this article.

 5. Nurturing a positive work environment